softeng-feup/open-cx-countercode/Development-Report.md

 Actor: Organizer

 Description: Give a “rating” to each speaker based on his reviews on other conferences.
 Preconditions and Postconditions: The Speaker must have had at least one talk in other conference and must have at least one review.
+Also he needs to access the website and search for the speaker in question.

 Normal Flow:
-  1. Access the website.
-  2. Search for the speaker you are interested in.
-  3. Check its popularity.
+  1. Check its popularity.

 Alternative Flows and Exceptions: There are none.